Gloved hands using secateurs to prune bare branches of a young tree

 Administrative

-• AHCMOM213 (Chainsaw operation) competency MANDATORY - comprehensive training in kickback zones, proper stance, cutting techniques
+• AHCMOM213 (Operate and maintain chainsaws) competency MANDATORY - comprehensive training in kickback zones, proper stance, cutting techniques

 • Never operate chainsaw one-handed - maintain two-handed grip at all times